lineshdave/hadoop-projects/Hive/Airline On-time Performance Project/12-User Defined Functions.md

 # User Defined Functions

 User Defined Functions are one-to-one based and they lead to only mapping tasks, but no reductions.
 A couple of examples of UDFs are functions like UPPER(), CONCAT(), etc. as shown in the examples below.
+They can be used for column mappings, filterings, transformations, encryptions, and projections.

 ### Examples:
 <pre>